Matthew Stuckings, Immediate Past Musical Director

 Keith is an essential member of the Choir team at Brumbies matches.
 He is the one who issues members with their entry tickets prior to each match.

 Eddy joined the choir in 2007.
 He grew up in Sydney and came to Canberra in 1963 to take up an appointment with the then Department of External Affairs.
 In the ensuing 36 years, he served in a number of capacities both in Canberra and overseas as a member of the foreign service.
 This included postings to Tokyo, Osaka (on secondment to the Department of Prime Minister and Cabinet), Cape Town, Singapore and Paris.
 In between these postings he served in Canberra and also as Regional Director in Sydney.
-His last 2 overseas assignments were as High Commissioner in Cyprus (1989-1994) and Ambassador to Ireland (1995-1999).
+His last two overseas assignments were as High Commissioner in Cyprus (1989-1994) and Ambassador to Ireland (1995-1999).
 He was concurrently non-resident Ambassador to the Holy See (1997-1999).
-Eddy is married, has 3 children and 4 grand-children.

 His love for music and singing drew him to the ARC which he joined in 2007.
-He was on the Committee from 2007 until 2015 and was the Choir’s vice-President for 4 years from 2010.
+He was on the Committee from 2007 until 2015 and was the Choir's Vice-President for four years from 2010.

 Peter Naylor - "Nails"